 A charming, traditional Highland holiday cottage, sleeping 6

-Built in the 19th century, when Badachro was at the centre of a major cod fishery, Aird Cottage was acquired by its current owners in 1945, and it remains a home-from-home for the family to this day.
+Built in the 19th century as accommodation for fish processors, when Badachro was at the centre of a major cod fishery, Aird Cottage was acquired by its current owners in 1945, and it remains a home-from-home for the family to this day.

-The Cottage nestles on a grassy terrace at the bottom of a steepish path, with occasional steps, that wends its way through mature trees - not suited to wheelchairs or people with walking difficulties.
+The Cottage nestles on a grassy terrace at the bottom of a steepish path, with three sets of five steps, that wends its way through mature trees - not suited to wheelchairs or to people with walking difficulties.
 It has its own private car park.

-It is furnished traditionally, so if you are looking for a matching three-piece suite and Ikea-style minimalism, then it is probably not for you.
+It is furnished traditionally, so if you are looking for a matching three-piece suite and Ikea-style minimalism, then it's probably not for you.